 Your weekly presentations and final Lessons Learned presentations will be shared and visible to others.
 We may be record or live-stream and share many of the class sessions.

-Given the amount of work this class entails, there is no way you can do the work while participating in multiple large projects.
-A condition of admission to the class is that this is the only large project you are working on this semester.
+Given the amount of work this class entails, there is no way you can do the work while participating in more than two large projects.

 This course is team-based and 85% of your grade will come from your team progress and final project.
 Your peers will also grade your contribution to your team.
 The grading criteria are broken down as follows: